dougbutner/web-4/README.md

 Web 2 is not a viable candidate for **provable democracy** because the federated nature means that your biometric data **must be trusted** to a third party, possibly a large corporation or malicious actor.

 ___
 # **<center>**2**</center>**

 ___

 ## **Proof of Individuality - Biometric Secrets + Protecting Identity**
-> Please Note: There are solutions available today ([FaceTec](https://www.facetec.com/), ) that solve the same issues presented here.
-This paper seeks to outline a "better" system that can be ran without centralized
+> Please Note: There are solutions available today (like [FaceTec](https://www.facetec.com/)) that solve the same issues presented here.
+This paper seeks to outline a "better" system that can be ran without a centralized actor.
+This is theory, .

 **Biometric secrets** are akin to any cryptographic secret key, they are a hash of information.
 The information hashed in a biometric secret comes from a person's biometric expression.
 In today's biometric space,  static images are most commonly used for things like fingerprint and facial recognition, and geometry is the means to compare this data.